 A terrific all-rounder boot made by Minnesota’s Irish Setter, it’s hard to make one recommendation for every kind of job — some need lightweight boots that won’t fatigue your legs, others need something as heavy and puncture resistant as they can find.

 But the Edgerton is a great go-to.
 It has a non-metallic toe that meets ASTM Safety Standards, it’s completely waterproof thanks to Irish Setter’s famous UltraDry™ system, the tongue’s patented design reduces pressure on the shins, the insole has high-rebound and shock absorption to fight fatigue and joint pain, and they’re even ASTM-compliant for slip resistance and electrical hazard.

 Now that you know how moc toe and plain toe boots differ, hopefully, you can make a more informed purchase.

 While both work fashion-wise, the plain toe boot can more easily be worn with more outfits and it dresses up more easily.
-While fashionable with slim jeans and the ideal choice for casual outfits, you can not always pair up moc toe boots with every outfit.

 Best, then, to hedge your bets and get both.

 FAQS: Moc toe vs plain toe boots

 Moc toe boots are any boots with moccasin-style stitching on the toe box area.
 Sometimes this stitching is functional, sometimes it's decorative.